Steinar-Slette/Data_in_the_wild_exam/README.md

 ## Data analysis

+To get started with analysis execute these two steps: (step 1 is optional, step 2 is required)
+1. Run [notebook](notebooks/3_data_analysis/compare_annotation_accuracy.ipynb) get the accuracy of the manual and automatic annotations.
+2. Run [notebook](notebooks/3_data_analysis/get_google_trends_score.ipynb) calculate the score and average score of each article based on the google trends data.

+Keep the following thing in mind:

+- Change the path to the data in the notebook depending on the location you choose for the data of the google trends results.

+## Visualization

+To reconstruct our visualizations execute the following step:
+1. Run [notebook](notebooks/4_data_visualization/visualizations.ipynb) generate all visualizations contained in the report.

+Keep the following thing in mind:

+- The notebook only contains the visualization for one category in the " Visualize the relationship between frequency of articles and popularity" section, to visualize all graphs represented in the appendix of the report - change the "Category" variable to your desired category and run the cell again.

+## plots

+The images of the plots located in the (report/plots) folder are manually saved from the [notebook](notebooks/4_data_visualization/visualizations.ipynb), reproducing these .png files requires manually storing them in the desired folder from the notebook.

 # Repository overview

 The following tree structure shows the files and folders, their purpose and their location within this repository.
 The main parts of the project are described in the [Get started](#get-started) section.